Prerequisites

 Recommended Keycloak setup

-To configure a minimal required Keycloak setup, this guide covers the following steps:Add clients
+To configure a minimal required Keycloak setup, this guide covers the following steps:Create a new realm

 Keycloak documentation